-COVID-19 vaccinations performed abroad shall be registered in the E-health system in the Republic of Latvia if the person is entitled to a state-paid Covid-19 vaccination in Latvia.
-If a person has received a valid digital certificate in another European country, there is no need to register the fact of vaccination in E-health system.
+Vaccination against COVID done out outside the European Union (EU) Member States or countries that have not joined the single EU digital gateway shall be registered in the e-Health system of the Republic of Latvia if the individual is eligible for a state-paid Covid-19 vaccination in Latvia.
+If an individual has received an interoperable digital certificate in another EU Member State or country that has joined the single EU digital gateway, it is not necessary to register the fact of vaccination in e-Health system.

-Currently, data on COVID-19 vaccination in E-health can be entered for COVID-19 vaccines registered by the European Medicines Agency (EMA):
+Currently, data on COVID vaccination in E-health can be entered for COVID vaccines registered by the European Medicines Agency (EMA) and World Health Organization:

 - Vaxzevria (COVID-19 Vaccine AstraZeneca);